SammyT1178/Prism-Documentation/README.md

 - Pending Transactions
 	- Seems to work as anticipated
 - New Disbursement
+	- Seems to work as anticipated
 - Dispersement Lookup
 	- Not the largest issue, but when viewed in splitscreen, the Reset button no longer lines up with the rest of the buttons
-	- Since most POS sales would be done fullscreen, it's not an issue
+	- Since most POS sales would be done fullscreen, it's not a major issue
 	![Disp_Lookup](https://user-images.githubusercontent.com/61430214/209995487-472be05f-52f8-427e-a461-1c12abeda0fc.png)

 - Drawer Open